roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

   <source src="/assets/sparkshot/10th.mp4" type="video/mp4">
 </video>

 A final piece of flair was added to the interaction loop.
-Given that we had all the frames of animation to rotate the gem sprite, it felt like having them react to the mouse cursor passing over them would be both a fun thing to do as well as suggest to the user that it is possible to interact with an already selected pixel, which currently is to remove it from selection, but perhaps we might add other functions in the future, who knows?
+Given that we had all the frames of animation to rotate the gem sprite, it felt like having them react to the cursor passing over would be both a fun thing to interact with as well as suggest to the user that selected pixels can be further interacted with.
+So the UX there works to suggest to the user that there's more based on very low friction input.

 <video autoplay="autoplay" loop="loop" width="100%" height="auto">
   <source src="/assets/sparkshot/11th.webm" type="video/webm">
   <source src="/assets/sparkshot/11th.mp4" type="video/mp4">
 </video>

-Just to prove what I said earlier, even when zoomed out of the art selecting pixels is clear and as easy as it is zoomed in, sure you don't get the nice detailed animation (maybe we'll find a way to fix that in the future), but you can see the mode, and know what pixel you're going to select next.
+Finally, just to prove what I said earlier, even when zoomed out of the art selecting pixels is clear and as easy as it is zoomed in, sure you don't get the nice detailed animation (maybe we'll find a way to fix that up in the future), but you can see the current mode, and know what pixel you're going to select next.

 ### Conclusion

 This brings us to where Sparkshot currently stands.
-We know we've got a long way to go as the application continues to grow, but we've already learned a lot of lessons, built a lot of technology, and given that this article just concerns one facet have much more to say in future articles.
+This feature will continue to be a big focus as the application continues to grow, in fact I held off writing this for a while as I kept wanted to get another iteration complete before I felt it was ready to talk about, but I guess the length of this proves I was wrong there.

+We're going to bring more articles about other areas of the application in the near future, so keep an eye out for when they get posted.

-If you'd like to try Sparkshot for yourself as an artist a user or both then please join our [Telegram group](https://t.me/sparkshot), we look forward to seeing you there.
+If you'd like to try Sparkshot for yourself as an artist a user or both then please join our [Telegram group](https://t.me/sparkshot) or checkout our website [Sparkshot.io](https://sparkshot.io), we look forward to seeing you there.